 Armenia is one of the countries with long, rich and not always easy history, the place that has been always fascinating me a lot and that I fell head over heels with from the very first moment.
 It is also a challenging destination to visit as some of the Armenian ghosts would haunt you constantly (but that makes it even more interesting for me as I enjoy difficult places).

 Fortunately I was prepared for that, I studied numerous Armenia facts and I had a vague understanding of the country before my first visit there in 2012.
-But I’ve noticed that sadly most of the tourists coming there (those without Armenian origins) know nothing about the country, not even the basics such as the genocide or the unique alphabet.
+But I’ve noticed that sadly most of the tourists coming there (those without Armenian origins) know nothing about the country (besides the list of places to visit in Armenia), not even the basics such as the genocide or the unique alphabet.
 So what is so different about Armenia, what makes it special?

 Table of contents